 Procedures: these involve both molar (i.e., trait judgments) and molecular (i.e., specific nonverbal actions) ratings of nonverbal behavior and ratings of physical attractiveness.

-Molar Nonverbal Behavior
+Molar nonverbal behavior

 Recruit 10 paid female participants to watch and rate the video clips.

-Women should be used because prior research supports the theory that they are better than men at decoding nonverbal behavior.
+Women should be used because prior research supports the notion that they are better than men at decoding nonverbal behavior.

 Tell participants to provide ratings of the instructor based on overall nonverbal behavior.
 In particular, ask participants to judge the teacher on 15 teaching-related dimensions (e.g., accepting, active, attentive, dominant, honest, likable, warm, professional, etc.) on a 9-point Likert scale (1= not at all; 9 = very).